krahets/hello-algo/en/docs/chapter_greedy/fractional_knapsack_problem.md

 For other items in this solution, we can also construct the above contradiction.
 Overall, **items with greater unit value are always better choices**, proving that the greedy strategy is effective.

-As shown in the Figure 15-6 , if the item weight and unit value are viewed as the horizontal and vertical axes of a two-dimensional chart respectively, the fractional knapsack problem can be transformed into "seeking the largest area enclosed within a limited horizontal axis range".
+As shown in Figure 15-6, if the item weight and unit value are viewed as the horizontal and vertical axes of a two-dimensional chart respectively, the fractional knapsack problem can be transformed into "seeking the largest area enclosed within a limited horizontal axis range".
 This analogy can help us understand the effectiveness of the greedy strategy from a geometric perspective.

 ![Geometric representation of the fractional knapsack problem](fractional_knapsack_problem.assets/fractional_knapsack_area_chart.png){ class="animation-figure" }